 |A6: Core Service - Highway Safety|

-Target #1: 10% reduction from the previous three-year average of deaths as a result of motor vehicle accidents (MVA)
+Target #1: 10% reduction from the previous three-year average of deaths as a result of motor vehicle crashes (MVC)

 Analysis of results and challenges: This target reflects one measure of the overall safety of vehicular traffic.
 In addition to enforcement of traffic regulations and laws, the department is actively involved in media campaigns to raise public awareness of highway safety issues which can be attributed to a lower yearly fatalities in 2017.
-Previously, in 2016 the Alaska Bureau of Highway Patrol is effective at removing impaired drivers from the road.
-During the process of conducting targeted, focused DUI enforcement, ABHP has also been very effective in identifying and addressing other driver behavior issues that are contributing factors to motor vehicle fatalities.
-These include speeding, aggressive driving, occupant protection, and distracted driving.
-Many of the other variables affecting the motor vehicle accident rate, such as road design, weather conditions, vehicle age and mechanical condition, etc., are not within the department's control.
+Previously, in 2016 the Alaska Bureau of Highway Patrol saw a high number of fatal crashes in low traffic areas of the state that are not connected to the state road system.
+Many of the other variables affecting the motor vehicle crash rate, such as road design, weather conditions, vehicle age and mechanical condition, etc., are not within the department's control.

-Beginning in CY2007, this table shows motor vehicle accidents within the Alaska State Troopers' (AST) patrol area.
-Statewide data from the Alaska Highway Safety Office (DOT/PF) were reported in prior years.
+Beginning in 2007, this table shows motor vehicle crashes within the Alaska State Troopers' patrol area.
+Statewide data from the Alaska Highway Safety Office were reported in prior years.
 These data are reported on a calendar-year basis.
 Calendar year information is reported to allow for greater accuracy in the data collected due to incident closure time frames.

 Target #2: 10% reduction from the previous three-year average of driving under the influence (DUI) fatalities

-Motor Vehicle Accidents with Fatalities involving Impaired Drivers
+Motor Vehicle Crashes with Fatalities involving Impaired Drivers

-Analysis of results and challenges: The department receives Alaska Highway Safety Office funding to support some specialized High Visibility DUI enforcement through the Alaska Bureau of Highway Patrol.
-Targeted enforcement at special events like the Palmer State Fair, Girdwood Forest Fair, and Arctic Man snow machine races has been highly effective at removing impaired drivers from the road.
+Analysis of results and challenges: The Department receives Alaska Highway Safety Office funding to support some specialized High Visibility DUI enforcement efforts.
+Targeted enforcement at special events like the Palmer State Fair and other events have been highly effective at removing impaired drivers from the road.
 However, the number and severity of accidents involve many other factors which are often outside the control or influence of police agencies.
 Some of the accidents in 2017 were on low traffic areas that are not connected to the state road system.

-Beginning in CY2007, this table shows motor vehicle accidents within the Alaska State Troopers' patrol area.
+Beginning in 2007, this table shows motor vehicle crashes within the Alaska State Troopers' patrol area.
 Statewide data from the Alaska Highway Safety Office (DOT/PF) were reported in prior years.
 These data are reported on a calendar-year basis.
 Calendar year information is reported to allow for greater accuracy in the data collected due to incident closure time frames.